FlipperPA/zoom/README.md

 ## Final Steps

+* Click each icon on your desktop, and when the dialog appears, click `Make Executable`.
+You only have to do this the first time for each.
 * Install the latest updates.
 The update center appears as a shield in the lower-right hand corner of your screen.

 ![image](https://github.com/user-attachments/assets/c4efdfab-80cb-4ec3-896d-82a3c5ec286f)